Inbound Rate Limits

 - Notification processing — Parse bounce notifications, auto-replies, and out-of-office messages without worrying about costs

-- Email-based workflows — Build ticket systems, CRM integrations, or approval workflows on the Free plan
+- Email-based workflows — Build ticket systems, CRM integrations, or approval workflows without a separate inbound provider

 - IoT and alerts — Receive machine-generated emails from monitoring systems and sensors

-If your application regularly approaches the limit, upgrading your plan increases throughput immediately — no migration or configuration changes needed.
+If your application regularly approaches the limit, upgrading your plan or arranging custom throughput increases capacity without changing your MX integration.

 Data Retention